 How to Choose the Right Real Estate Agent

-Choosing the right real estate agent, whether you are buying or selling a home, is important.
-Different agents have their own strengths and weaknesses, and you want the best representative possible for your needs.
-Real estate professionals recommend meeting with at least two to three agents before committing, to make sure you find someone who will be a passionate advocate for you whether you want to negotiate the best price on your dream home or sell your home to eager buyers.
+Choosing the right real estate agent, whether you are buying or selling a home, is essential.
+Different brokers have their own strengths and weaknesses, and you want the best representative possible for your needs.
+Real estate professionals recommend meeting with at least two to three agents before committing, to make sure you find someone who will be a passionate advocate for you.

 Needs for buyers and sellers are different, and it’s important to think about that when you’re selecting an agent.
 In both cases you want someone who is committed to you, knowledgeable about the area, and ready to go to the negotiating table, but remember that seller’s agents focus on getting the best deal for sellers, while buyer’s agents are interested in negotiating an optimal price for buyers.

 Look for agents with a lot of experience, particularly in the area and price range where you intend to buy.
 These agents will be familiar with what’s on the market and the history of the market in the area, and they can help you differentiate between good and bad options.
-Price range is important too; an agent who focuses on low-income housing isn’t a great choice if you’re looking to buy a luxury home, and vice versa!
-Agents often have brief profiles on their websites so you can learn more about them, and you can also check out their listings to get an idea of the kinds of properties they work with.
+Price range is important too; an agent who focuses on low-income housing obviously isn’t a great choice if you’re looking to buy a luxury home, and vice versa!
+Agents usually have brief profiles on their websites so you can learn more about them.
+Check out their listings, as well, for an idea of the kind of properties they work with.

-You may also want to take a look at the qualifications an agent lists.
+Take a look at the agent's qualifications.
 A real estate agent has taken classes, passed an exam, and received a license from the state allowing her to practice.
 A broker has further education in real estate and is permitted to work on her own.
-A realtor® is a member of the National Association of Realtors, a professional organization for real estate professionals that maintains high membership standards and promotes excellent in the industry.
-Working with someone more qualified may be to your advantage.
+A realtor® is a member of the National Association of Realtors, a professional organization for real estate professionals that maintains high membership standards and promotes excellence in the industry.

-An agent with the most closings isn’t necessarily the best agent for you, so don’t be fooled by that.
-The most important thing is commitment to you as a client, which is something you can only assess in a personal meeting.
+The most important quality in an agent is commitment to you as a client, something you can best assess in a personal meeting.
 As you narrow down your list, start contacting agents to meet with them.
-Ask them about their working hours to see if they’ll be able to work with your own schedule and determine if they’ll have time to really focus on your needs as a client.
+Ask about their working hours to see if they’ll be able to work with your own schedule and determine if they’ll have time to really focus on your needs as a client.
 Find out more about how long they’ve been in the business, and take time to get your questions answered.
 If you're selling, ask how they'll promote your property.